Verum Ultimum Gallery, Portland, OR

 He is self-taught and has experimented with many mediums from oil, pastels, acrylic, ink, encaustic, and cold wax.
 His work combines many of the techniques he has developed from working with the various mediums.

-Chris is currently represented by J. Pepin Art Gallery in Portland, OR and resides in the Hudson Valley area in Upstate, NY.
+Chris is currently represented by J. Pepin Art Gallery in Portland, OR.